 St. William’s College

-For the best classic black-and-white Tudor architecture in York, look no further than St. William’s College.
+For classic black-and-white Tudor architecture in York, look no further than St. William’s College.
 It’s right behind the back of the Minster, and dates all the way back to 1465.
-It’s unique and historic buildings like this that really give York that feeling like you’ve stepped back in time.
+It’s unique and historic buildings like this that really give York the feeling like you’ve stepped back in time.

 The Shambles